5ajaki/JSONextract/Readme.md

-# JSON Extract and CSV Comparison Tool
+# JSON Extract and CSV Comparison Tool v2

-This repository contains JavaScript tools for handling Ethereum blockchain transaction data, including scripts for extracting data from JSON files, comparing CSV files, and fetching transaction data from a safe.
+This repository contains JavaScript tools for handling Ethereum transaction data, including scripts for extracting data from JSON files, comparing CSV files, and fetching transaction data from a safe.

+Version 2 focuses on the ability to pull fee and payer data directly from the Safe API

 ## Description